spbrogan/edk2-staging/Readme-RFC.md

 # Testing

-Project Mu supports a few types of testing and this page will help provide some high level info and links for more information.
+TianoCore has been exploring a few types of testing and this page will help provide some high level info and links for more information.

 ## Testing Infrastructure - Definitions and Descriptions